+Bring a touch of the outdoors in with these pretty kitchen cross stitch pattern, designed by Susan Bates.
+They’re the perfect excuse to start growing your own window box!
 Got a windowbox or space on a work surface?
-Then we’ve got a great excuse for you to grow your own!
+Then we’ve got a great excuse for you to grow your own and decorate with these kitchen cross stitch patterns!
 Herbs are an amazing way to pack even the dullest dishes full of flavour.
-Be it a sprinkling of rosemary on your roast potatoes, or a pinch of thyme in your tomato sauce, they’re always handy to have to hand, which is why we’ve brought you these four herbs cross stitch designs!
+Be it a sprinkling of rosemary on your roast potatoes, or a pinch of thyme in your tomato sauce, they’re always handy to have to hand, which is why we’ve brought you these four kitchen cross stitch patterns of our favourite herbs.

-This set of 4 cross stitch charts, designed by Susan Bates, includes:
+This set of 4 kitchen cross stitch patterns, designed by Susan Bates, includes:

 You should be able to stitch each of these designs in 8 to 10 hours.
 They’re made up of whole cross stitches with some backstitch and French knots.
 We’ve stitched ours on to Zweigart 14-count white aida (measuring 18x15cm or 7x6in per design).

 This design was originally published in Cross Stitch Crazy magazine, issue 189.

 Click the link below to download the cross stitch free patterns

 If you like the kitchen cross stitch patterns, we have more cross stitch free patterns for you here on Gathered!
 Keep it floral with our lavender cross stitch patterns and our cross stitch flower patterns.
 Try our Durene Jones cross stitch fox or ourcats cross stitch patterns.
 For more cross stitch free patterns that would work well as kitchen cross stitch patterns, how about these picnic food cross stitch patterns?